Ever seen a waterbird with fishing line entanglement, around its leg or wing perhaps, and thought there was no hope for it because it can still fly?

 In 1992, the late Lance Ferris discovered that over one-third of the local pelican population in the Richmond River at Ballina was hooked, entangled, crippled and suffering infection.
 Most of them could still fly.
 The challenge was to figure out how to capture them in order to alleviate their suffering.

-Capturing wildlife without an appropriate license is illegal in NSW, sever penalties apply.
-For the purposes of rescuing sick, injured or orphaned wildlife in NSW, and for your own personal health and safety you must be a member of a group licensed by the National Parks and Wildlife Service, and have completed the appropriate training course.
+For the purposes of rescuing sick, injured or orphaned wildlife in NSW, and for your own personal health and safety, why not become a member of a group licensed by the National Parks and Wildlife Service, and complete one of our training courses?
 Training courses are offered by each branch of Australian Seabird Rescue.
 Participants receive a copy of “Rescuing the Australian Pelican” (Ferris et al, 2004) including valuable veterinary case studies and rehabilitation advice, and for a limited time, a hard copy of the complementary First Responders Resource Guide for Seabird Emergencies and Pocket Guide published by Australian Seabird Rescue in collaboration with the NSW Government and funded by the NSW Environmental Trust*.
 A DVD training aid has also been produced and is available on request to Australian Seabird Rescue Inc, Ballina.

 Follow this title to a permanent link to the free pdf download of the First Responders Resource Guide for Seabird Emergencies.